Wearing double hearing protection

 EARsoft FX plugs

 To work out the noise level under a hearing protector you take the noise level, subtract the SNR of the protector, and then allow 4dB for some real-world slightly incorrect usage.
-That means the foam plugs with an SNR of 39dB are good for noise levels up to 120dB.
-(The noise level of 85, plus the 39 of the protector, minus that 4dB).
-That is an average of 120 dB for eight hours.
-The E-A-RSoft FX plugs with their newer SNR of 37 dB are good for an average level of 118 dB, again - that is an average over eight hours, not just a shorter period of reaching that, even if a couple of hours.
+That means the foam plugs with an SNR of 39 dB are good for noise levels up to 119 dB(A).
+(The noise level of 84, plus the 39 of the protector, minus that 4dB).

 So that means the strongest type of ear plug on the market is more than good enough for pretty much every workplace out there.